 Federal Support and Funding

-The scope and scale of the Kennedy Center renovations have been made possible through significant federal support.
-The U.S. government approved an estimated $257 million capital funding package in 2025 to cover the renovation and infrastructure modernization project.
+The scope and ambition of the Kennedy Center renovations have been made possible through substantial federal investment.
+In 2025, the U.S. government approved an estimated $257 million capital funding package dedicated to long-overdue renovation and infrastructure modernization efforts at the iconic performing arts complex.
+This funding represents one of the most significant federal commitments to the Center since its original construction.

 Balancing History and Innovation